HerrDerLocken/Create-Frogport-Networks/README.md

 ## The idea

-Create is fantastic at *making* things, but moving items across a big base quickly turns into a spaghetti of belts.
+Create is fantastic at *making* things, but moving items across a big base quickly turns into a spaghetti of belts or chains.
 Frogport Networks takes the opposite approach: lay down cables like network wiring, give every device an address, and let the network do the routing.
 If you've ever set up a home network — DHCP, static IPs, subnets — you'll feel right at home.
 If you haven't, the defaults just work.

 ## How it works